-“Watch Your Language: Should ‘Intimate’ Be Used To Describe Breastfeeding?”, a post on the site Blacktating, stimulated a lively discussion.
-Author Elita’s point: a photo of a woman breastfeeding (she shares a specific example) should not be considered intimate — “intimate” implies something private and sexual.
+I recently read a post that stimulated a lively discussion.
+The author’s point: a photo of a woman breastfeeding should not be considered intimate — “intimate” implies something private and sexual.
 Although breastfeeding can be a tender time of bonding, it’s often “just a meal”.
 It should be openly engaged in anywhere and not necessarily given special attention, or any attention.
 “Although I did stare into my son’s eyes and kiss his fingers and yes, cry, while he nursed, I also read books and magazines, fooled around on Facebook, watched TV and was downright bored.”

-Commenters disagreed with Elita about the term ‘intimate’ connoting sexuality, but most concurred that while breastfeeding can be a time of love and intimacy, it is just as often “servicing” a baby.
+Commenters disagreed with the author about the term ‘intimate’ connoting sexuality, but most concurred that while breastfeeding can be a time of love and intimacy, it is just as often “servicing” a baby.
 “Fast food”, one mom called it.

 ‘Intimate’ is not just a sexual word in my book (or the dictionary for that matter), and there’s no getting around the fact that breastfeeding is a physically intimate activity.
 My point (and infant expert Magda Gerber’s belief ): babies need it to be emotionally intimate, too.
 That doesn’t mean we have to be behind closed doors, staring in each other’s eyes.
 But it does mean being present, whether we’re feeling bored, tired, impatient or lonely, whether our eyes are open or closed, whether we’re in the middle of a shopping mall, on a bus stop bench, or cozy in our chair at home.
 Our baby needs us to share the experience, to include him, not be somewhere else.